Vanessa Schulz: Career

 In 1995, Schulz emigrated to the United States, where she got her first job in television as a production staffer at a local affiliate in Ketchum, Idaho.
 Schulz worked as assistant producer for two years on Wolves at our Door, which won two Emmy awards for the Discovery Channel.
 She worked freelance as a camerawoman and producer for NBC, National Geographic and Fox Television.

 In 1998, to follow her interest in filmmaking related to conservation and animal rights, she incorporated 21st Paradigm, an independent, non-profit documentary film company.
 The first 21st Paradigm production was the independent film Sabi Sabi: Adventure for the Soul.
-The production was filmed on the Sabi Sabi private game reserve in South Africa and explores human fascination with predatory behavior of carnivores.
+The production was filmed on the Sabi Sabi private game reserve in South Africa and explores human fascination with the predatory behavior of carnivores.
 In 1999, upon seeing Schulz's show-reel, Bertram van Munster, Executive Producer of Fox Television's “Wild Things,” hired Schulz to work as the show's field producer and camera operator.

 In 2000, Schulz began volunteering her film-making skills to the animal welfare movement, including a collaboration with the Animal Legal Defense Fund on a project examining otter trapping in Missouri.
 This led directly to Cull of the Wild: The Truth behind Trapping, in concert with the Animal Protection Institute.
 Next she made Cost of Freedom, which garnered a number of film festival awards, including a gold Remy award at the 37th Worldfest Houston International Film Festival and a special jury award at the 2003 Jackson Hole Wildlife Film Festival in Wyoming “for a filmmaker with the courage to pursue a difficult and controversial topic.”